1800 registered in the Codeheat contest 2020/21 and learnt how to participate in the FOSSASIA developer community.

 * Participate in chats on the project channels

-* Provide a Gist with a list of the work outcome of your work by January 31, 2018
+* Provide a Gist with a list of the work outcome of your work at the end of the contest period you are participating in

 What is a scrum and where should I submit it?

-2. What are you planning to work on today?
+2. What are you planning to work on this week/today?

 3. Are there any impediments that prevent you from achieving your goal?

 Each answer should include a short sum up of the item and a link to the respective issue/pull request.
 Each pull request should have an issue that it is related to.
-Scrum mails should be send out every Sunday morning before 10AM local time.
+Weekly scrum mails should be send out every Sunday morning before 10AM local time.